 #4 Watching TV & movies

 Whether you prefer period dramas, action flicks, or the latest reality series, watching movies and TV in another language can help with proficiency.
 One tip is to watch movies that you already know quite well in your native tongue, as this makes it easier to follow along.
 Alternatively, if you are new to the language, watch those aimed at children for easier and more digestible vocab.
+If you want, check out these 11 movie recommendations that we collected for you.

 #5 Listening to music